thephoeron/LLTHW/book/preface-part-two.md

 ### Reading and Writing

 Programming, much like human language, involves the intentional use of a specific set of language-dependent characters that have *meaning*, some of which you might not be used to typing.
-If you have trouble reading, writing, or typing, you will struggle writing code.
+Programming is significantly more exact than human languages---if you have trouble reading, writing, or typing, you will struggle writing code.

 Take the time to read over the code examples carefully, and double-check your work once you have typed it.
-This will save you a lot of migraines along the way.
+This will save you from many stress headaches along the way.

 ### Attention to Detail